 The National Library of Medicine found that well over 75% of women experience some form of breast pain or tenderness during their pregnancy.
 This is especially the case in early pregnancy, when breast tenderness is often the first symptom women notice.
 “While breast tenderness is much more common in the first trimester, the breast continues to grow throughout the pregnancy, and actually breasts go through their last stage of life development when a woman is pregnant for the first time," Alicia Johnson, a certified nurse midwife at Lone Tree OB-GYN in Colorado tells Romper.
 Fascinating, right?
 No one tells you that pregnancy is your boobs' last trip down puberty lane, but here we are.
 One day, you have barely B cups.
 The next?
 You'd think your body had been drawn to comic book proportions.
 It’s jarring, to say the least.

-On top of that, it can feel like your breasts are incredibly flaky, shifting emotions as much as you do during those long 40 weeks.
+On top of that, it can feel like your breasts are shifting emotions as much as you do during those long 40 weeks.
 "Every woman may experience these changes differently, depending on their own hormonal changes, and they may differ in each pregnancy," Wong says.